rajsrivastava2/rag-app-on-aws/README.md

 This repository contains the complete Terraform codebase for provisioning and managing the AWS infrastructure that powers the **RAG (Retrieval-Augmented Generation)** application.
 It includes:
-- Backend Lambda functions (upload, document processing, query handling)
+- Backend Lambda functions (upload, document processing, query handling, auth handling)
 - Unit and integration tests
+- CI/CD workflows (deployment and cleanup)

 It follows **IaC best practices** for consistent deployments across `dev`, `staging`, and `production`.

 ---